szymonm/pwir-cuda-labs/lab3/README.md

   for all v in V do in parallel
     if v is marked then add v to S
   I ← I ∪ S
-  delete S and their neighbors from V, and all incident edges from E if (V = ∅) return I
+  delete S"'"=S ∪ neigh(S) from V, and all edges incident to S"'" from E if (V = ∅) return I
 ```